- Los Angeles Philharmonic

 This performance is funded in part by the Kurt Weill Foundation for Music, Inc., New York, NY.

 Programs, artists, dates, prices, and availability subject to change.

 Drinks in The Garden

-Event starts at 6:30PMSet the tone for your night with Drinks in The Garden.
-Starting at 6:30pm, you can enjoy music and complimentary drinks, and soak up the lush and leafy ambience of Walt Disney Concert Hall’s Blue Ribbon Garden.
+Set the tone for your night with Drinks in The Garden.
+Enjoy a drink on us in the lush and leafy ambiance of Walt Disney Concert Hall’s rooftop garden.

 Subject to cancellation due to weather conditions.

 If you’re into music, you’ll be into CODA.
 It’s our free program that gets you 20% off select concerts, access to $20 tickets, free drinks, exclusive after-parties where you can meet musicians and orchestra members, and other goodies.

 Before the concert, some of the sharpest musical minds around – including members of the LA Phil – guide you through the evening’s music, complete with a Q&A session for any lingering questions.
 This free event is held in the main auditorium, accessible after your ticket is scanned.

 The Weimar Republic

 In the 1920s, Germany saw a remarkable cultural renaissance prior to the rise of Nazism.
 Intellectualism and modernism took root in the chaotic social and economic climate between world wars.
 The arts and sciences burst with imagination, queer identities were brought to the forefront, and the lines between high and low art were erased.
 Join in a wide-ranging look at this fascinating, turbulent time.